-- Limit inferior is also known as lower limit and limit superior is also know as i. upper limit of the sequence in the literature with the notations lim and lim respectively. - A bounded sequence has unique limit inferior and superior. ii. - It is easy to prove that limit inferior is less than or equal to limit superior. iii.
+- i.
+Limit inferior is also known as lower limit and limit superior is also known sas upper limit of the sequence in the literature with the notations lim and lim respectively. - ii.
+A bounded sequence has unique limit inferior and superior. - iii.
+It is easy to prove that limit inferior is less than or equal to limit superior.